Top UK winter holiday destinations

 The UK isn’t exactly the most obvious choice for a winter break.
 Many of us plan foreign holidays in an attempt to escape our unpredictable weather forecasts.
-It can be a time when many of us feel the dread of the shorter days, darker mornings and colder evenings.
-But it doesn’t have to be an endurance test until springtime.
+It can be a time when many of us feel the dread of the shorter days, darker mornings and colder evenings, but it doesn’t have to be an endurance test until springtime.

 Skip to: